 [Section 51 amended by No. 58 of 2010 s.
 147 and 176.]

-52. Variation of date of audit
+52. Date of audit, Commissioner may change

 (1) Notwithstanding anything else in this Division a settlement agent may apply in writing to the Commissioner to fix some date other than 30 June, as the date up to which his trust accounts are to be audited, and the Commissioner may, in its discretion, permit the settlement agent to substitute such other date for 30 June.